mohamedmehdigara/mohamedmehdigara/README.md

 ### Hi there 👋.
 I am Mohamed Mehdi Gara.
-I work with front-end, back-end, and full stack development
+I work with front-end development

 <!--
 **mohamedmehdigara/mohamedmehdigara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.